Marie Pieris: War with England

 After the death of James V, Scotland was ruled by James Hamilton, 2nd Earl of Arran as "Regent Arran".
 The infant queen remained in the care of her mother, Mary of Guise, at Linlithgow Palace and then at Stirling Castle.
 A proposal from Henry VIII that the infant queen Mary should marry his son Prince Edward, led to a war, now often known as the Rough Wooing.

 Marie Pieris wrote to Mary of Guise from Niddry Castle, warning her that Lord Seton had heard of a plot by Regent Arran to kidnap the infant Mary, Queen of Scots.
-As she mentions she has discussed the plot with Cardinal Beaton, the letter may date from 1543, when the Cardinal was held in Lord Seton's custody.
+As she mentions that she has discussed the plot with Cardinal Beaton, the letter may date from 1543, when the Cardinal was held in Lord Seton's custody.
 She signed the letter "Marye Pyerres".

 The couple were given a new charter of the lands of Winchburgh and "West" Niddry Castle on 27 June 1548.
 During the siege of Haddington the family lived at Culross in Fife.
 Lord Seton died in July 1549 and was buried in the quire of Culross Abbey.
 When the war was over, Marie Pieris had his body reburied at Seton Collegiate Church next to his father.

 The Seton family and the Hamiltons were reconciled by August 1550 when her step-son George Seton, 7th Lord Seton married Isobel Hamilton, daughter of Sir William Hamilton of Sanquhar, who was Captain of Edinburgh Castle for his kinsman Regent Arran.
 The wedding was celebrated on 12 August with a feast at Edinburgh Castle.
 William Hamilton is said to have organised repairs to Seton Palace which had been damaged by the English army following the sack and burning of Edinburgh in May 1544.